-Tanya Emerick, Owner, Scarlet Nantes Macaron, Seattle, WA
+Tanya Emerick, Owner, Scarlet Nantes Macaron, Seattle, Washington

 Macarons are having a lasting moment.
 The delicate treat has infinite color and flavor variations and the added bonus of being gluten-free.
 Mastering their meringue-like mixture of egg whites, powdered sugar and almond flour is tricky, though, so fortunately pastry chefs like Seattle-based Tanya Emerick and her Scarlet Nantes creations are up to the challenge.